Katie Arrington: Department of Defense

 Arrington joined the U.S. Department of Defense in 2019 as a "highly qualified expert" and later competed for and joined the nonpartisan Senior Executive Service.
 She served as the chief information security officer for acquisition for the Office of the Under Secretary of Defense for Acquisition and Sustainment.
 The Department placed her on leave and suspended her security clearance in 2021 due to allegations of unauthorized disclosure of classified information from a military intelligence agency and misuse of office.

 2022 U.S. House campaign

 On February 8, 2022, Arrington announced that she would again seek the nomination for South Carolina's 1st congressional district, this time against incumbent Nancy Mace.

 On February 9, she received the endorsement of former president Donald Trump.
 A South Carolina Medal of Honor recipient, Retired Maj.
 Gen. James Livingston, endorsed Arrington.
 Arrington lost the nomination to Mace.

+IonQ CIO

+After leaving her role performing the duties of the chief information officer for the Department of Defense in December 2025, Arrington then took on a new position as CIO at quantum computing company IonQ.
+Arrington oversees the protection and modernization of IonQ’s global enterprise systems, safeguard digital assets and supply chains, and strengthen operational and cyber resilience across the company’s footprint Shortly before departing government service, Arrington issued a department-wide memorandum directing all components and combatant commands to begin preparing for migration to post-quantum cryptography.
+The directive cited advances in quantum information science and required defense organizations to inventory cryptographic systems, designate migration leads and plan for the transition away from cryptographic methods vulnerable to future quantum-enabled threats.

 Personal life

 Arrington was married to United States Army soldier Doug Homrich from 1990 until divorcing in 2005; they have two children.
 In 2010, she married Robert Arrington, the owner of RLA Associates.

 On June 22, 2018, Arrington was seriously injured in an accident when a drunk driver going the wrong way on a highway struck her vehicle.
 Arrington suffered a back fracture and broken ribs and had to have portions of her small intestine and colon removed.